todokku/YourTube/README.md

 ## YourTube
 A Single-page ReactJs Application that allows users to get a certain number of Youtube video cards originated from chosen Youtube channel.

-The underlying logic of this application is that it fetches data from Youtube API to retrieve the first matched channelId then get a random number of elements from the array which contains all items of matched Youtube Channel.
-All elements are displayed in cards and organized using Bootstrap Grid System.
+The underlying logic of this application is that it deploys Youtube search mechanism combined with Youtube public API to retrieve the first matched channelId.
+Data from the channel found is analyzed to grab a random number of elements from the array containing videos information properties including videoId, title, etc. All elements are displayed in cards and organized using Bootstrap Grid System.

 Technologies used:
 * HTML